Listening to Quantum Gravity?

 The length $\xi$ (or equivalently the mass $M$ or the momentum $p_c$) provides the scale at which Lorentz invariance is explicitly broken.
 At low momenta $p \ll p_c$ massless phonons propagate at the invariant universal speed $c_s$.
 Generalized phonon dispersion relations and their role in the black hole evaporation process have been discussed by Jacobson \cite{jacobson}, Unruh \cite{unruh95} and Corley and Jacobson \cite{Corley}.
 The analysis presented in these works supports the viewpoint that Planck-scale modes would not prevent the existence of black-hole radiation.
 However, they could have a notable impact on the emitted spectrum \cite{jacob93}.

 The thermal nature of acoustic Hawking radiation, at least in the low-energy regime of Lorentz-invariant phonon dispersion, has been confirmed experimentally \cite{deNova}.
-On the other hand, most experiments so far have been designed to operate well within the hydrodynamic limit, precisely to minimise the effects of high-energy modes and achieve a clear demonstration of the Hawking process.
+On the other hand, most experiments so far have been designed to operate within the hydrodynamic limit, precisely to minimise the effects of high-energy modes and achieve a clear demonstration of the Hawking process.
+By "hydrodynamic limit," here we mean configurations where the dispersion characteristic lenght (healing length in BECs) is significantly smaller than the characteristic length scale in which the flow passes from subsonic to supersonic, i.e. of the surface gravity scale, which fixes the Hawking temperature.
+In this regime the Hawking spectrum is expected to approach thermality at low wavenumebers \cite{isoard20}.
 Next-generation experiments could instead engineer acoustic black holes in a regime where high-energy phonons could leave their signatures on the radiation spectrum in the form of tiny deviations from thermality \cite{PhysRevD.71.024028}.
 It is worth remarking that it is the perfect thermality of the Hawking spectrum, which involves the transition from a pure initial state to a mixed final state, that underlies the information paradox.

 As previously discussed, in acoustic analogue gravity, the spacetime curvature, acting as the gravitational field, governs the propagation of phonons.
-At the level of the linear evolution of non-interacting excitations, all effects due to ``gravitational'' backreaction are neglected: i.e. the acoustic spacetime geometry is not modified by the perturbations propagating on it.
+At the level of the linear evolution of non-interacting excitations, all effects due to "gravitational" backreaction are neglected: i.e. the acoustic spacetime geometry is not modified by the perturbations propagating on it.
 On the other hand, backreaction effects are inherent to nonlinear acoustics, where any density perturbation induces a disturbance in the background flow.
 This disturbance, in turn, defines the effective spacetime geometry through which the waves propagate.
 Under specific conditions, this self-interaction can be described in terms of a curved spacetime which is generated by the wave itself and determines its propagation \cite{goulart1,goulart2,cherubini,marino2016,fisher-grav}.
 This extends the analogue gravity approach, as it encodes in a geometric framework the dynamical interplay between the phonons and the acoustic metric.
 As we will discuss, these systems can also be exploited to address the problem of curvature singularities.